Artibonite River: Etymology

 The name is derived from the Taíno name of the river, Hatibonico.

 Course

 The source of the Artibonite is to the northeast of Río Limpio, in the Cordillera Central, Dominican Republic.
 The mouth of the Artibonite is in Haiti, south of La Grand Saline.
 It flows into the Gulf of Gonâve.

 The river is the border between the Dominican Republic and Haiti for several kilometres, from the town of Pedro Santana to the point where it is joined by the River Macasía, and then turns west into Haiti.

 Its watershed has an area of 9,013 km2 (2,614 km2 in the Dominican Republic, 6,399 km2 in Haiti).
-Its discharge (volume of water which passes through a section of the river per unit of time) is 16.6 cubic metres per second at Pedro Santana.
+Its discharge is 16.6 cubic metres per second at Pedro Santana.

 Tributaries

 The Artibonite has several tributaries, most of them in Haiti.
 The most important tributaries are the Libón and Macasía in the Dominican Republic, and the Rivière de Fer à Cheval in Haiti.